-- o Training is provided for this program at time of hire, as needed, and at a minimum annual basis. - o All evidence from incident shall be preserved & collected to the extent possible. - o All incidents are documented (forms section has injury forms attached). - A final review of incident is conducted. - Corrective measures to eliminate a recurrence are put in place. - A lessons-learned summary is put together and communicated to the entire Beeler team. - Enforcement of jobsite safety rules and regulations. - > Setting the proper example for safety by observing all applicable safety rules and regulations.
+- Every incident is reviewed with Safety Director, Management, and Field Team - All incidents requiring reporting to OSHA are done within 8 hours to OSHA and to client within 24 hours. - Training is provided for this program at time of hire, as needed, and at a minimum annual basis. - All evidence from incident shall be preserved & collected to the extent possible. - o All incidents are documented (forms section has injury forms attached). - A final review of incident is conducted. - Corrective measures to eliminate a recurrence are put in place. - A lessons-learned summary is put together and communicated to the entire Beeler team. - Enforcement of jobsite safety rules and regulations. - Setting the proper example for safety by observing all applicable safety rules and regulations.

-Employees:
+Team Members (Employees):